Appearance

 2. Review your server or CDN access logs

-Your hosting provider's access logs show every request to your site, including bot and crawler traffic that Google Analytics does not capture.
+Your hosting provider's access logs show the requests that reach your site, including bot and crawler traffic that Google Analytics does not capture.
+They do not include requests made directly to an Optimole image URL, so they can explain part of a spike but cannot fully account for the Optimole visit count.
 Look for:

 - Repeated IP addresses making a large number of requests.